koendv/MM32SPIN27-Arduino/README.md

 - _SoftwareWire_ I2C in software
 - _SPI_ in hardware

 This list was determined in the following way: I wrote a demo project.
 If something was needed, I added it.
-If something was not needed, I did not add it.

 ## demo project